opengisch/QgisModelBaker-docs/en/user-guide.rst

 Generate Project
 ================

-To generate configured QGIS projects from Interlis models or PostgreSQL/PostGIS schemas, go to menu Database -> Project Generator -> Generate.
+To generate configured QGIS projects from Interlis models or PostgreSQL/PostGIS schemas, go to menu Database -> Model Baker -> Generate.
 The result QGIS project is ready to capture and edit data according to the rules defined in source Interlis models.
 This includes a custom layer tree order, layer edit forms with appropriate widgets per attribute type, constraints, domains (lists of values allowed for certain attributes), relations among layers and more.

 Dialog options are described in the following lines (use numbers to locate specific options in the picture).